Plycedes/Plycedes/README.md

 - ❓ Ask me about anything related to Unity and related technologies

-- ⚡ Fun fact: I use semicolons while coding in Javascript even though they're optional
+- ⚡ Fun fact: I use semicolons in Javascript even though they're optional

 <br/>